-Work-shares are essential to getting the CSA farm work done every week, from the beginning of the growing season until we wrap up in the late-fall.
-We are looking for people who can commit themselves to the full 2017 growing season and make it out to the farm on a weekly basis.
+So you’re interested in doing a work-share this year at the Fresh and Local CSA farm.
+Work-shares are essential to getting the CSA farm work done every week, from the beginning of the season until we wrap up in the late-fall.
+We are looking for people who can commit themselves to the full 2018 growing season and make it out to the CSA garden on a regular weekly basis.
 Every week you will come out to the farm for a 4-hour shift (on a specific day) and in return you receive a work-share’s worth of vegetables.
-(You will pick up your CSA share at the normal CSA distribution day, which is on Thursdays in Shepherdstown.)
-If you are interested it is very important to consider the following list of information and see if it will work for you.
-CSA Work Shares are awesome way to get involved with the food you eat and Nature, herself.
-It’s a way of getting fresh air, sunshine, fantastic exercise and much needed exposure to a whole array of beneficial soil organisms!
-It’s also a way to learn a lot about growing your own food.
-Hope you will join us.
+(You will pick up your CSA share at the normal CSA distribution, which is on Thursdays in Shepherdstown.)
+If you are interested it is very important to consider the following list of information and see if a CSA Work Share will work for you.
+CSA Work Shares are awesome way to get involved with the food you eat and Nature, herself, while supporting Food Justice and Food Security in our community.
+We hope you will join us.

 What are the benefits of joining us?